Deirdre18/Vending-Machine-Project/README.md

 possible, and the available coin denominations are 100,50,20,10,5,2 and 1.
 Bringing together everything that we've learned in our previous units, we're going to build the function incrementally using test-driven development.

 So let's start by initializing an empty git repository and now that's done, remember to add and commit your file to it as we go through this project.
-Now we can create a new Python file.
-I'm going to call mine vending_machine.py.
+Now we can create a new Python file (ie) vending_machine.py.

 Now that we've done that we can import our byotest framework and create the "all tests pass" message.
-So let's do that now. from our byotest.py file we want to import everything, and then print our "all tests pass" message.
+So let's do that now.
+From our byotest.py file we want to import everything, and then print our "all tests pass" message.

 Now let's write our first test.
 When the amount of change that we require is zero, then we should get no coins back so we can do this by using our test_are_equal function calling our, currently non-existent, get_change function.
 And we expect, where we've provide zero change, to get an empty list